qyang-nj/llios/exported_symbol/README.md

 # Exported Symbol
 Exported symbols are basically the public APIs provided by a dynamic library.
-For a long time, I thought the exported symbols were stored in the symbol table (It's not wrong).
+For a long time, I thought the exported symbols were stored in the symbol table (It's not wrong though).
 Surprisingly exported symbols are stored somewhere in a more efficient way, smaller on disk and faster at runtime.
 In this article, we will dive into the details of exported symbol information (short for export info).

-It may not be obvious, an executable can also have exported symbols (use cases are explained in below "strip" section).
+It may not be obvious that an executable can also have exported symbols (use cases are explained in below "strip" section).
 We will anatomize the following sample code which contains a few public symbols.
 We are using C here as it does the least name mangling than other languages.
-In case you don't know, non-static functions in C are external/public.

 ``` c
 // clang -o sample.out sample.c